Azure/template-analyzer/docs/built-in-bpa-rules.md

 #### Severity: 1

 ### TA-000031: Migrate your Classic Storage Account to ARM
-Azure supports two deployment models: classic and Azure Resource Manager (ARM), and ARM provides several security enhancements to the classic model.
+Azure supports two deployment models: Classic and Azure Resource Manager (ARM).
+ARM provides several security enhancements to the Classic model.
 You can learn more about the differences [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/deployment-models).

 **Recommendation**: Use ARM for your storage accounts to provide security enhancements such as: stronger access control (RBAC), better auditing, ARM-based deployment and governance, access to managed identities, access to key vault for secrets, Azure AD-based authentication and support for tags and resource groups for easier security management.
 #### Severity: 1